youtube/cobalt/CONTRIBUTING.md

 #### General guidelines and philosophy for contribution

-*   Include unit tests when you contribute new features, as they help to a) prove that your code works correctly, and b) guard against future breaking changes to lower the maintenance cost.
+*   Include unit tests when you contribute new features, as they help to:
+    1. Prove that your code works correctly
+    1. Guard against future breaking changes to lower the maintenance cost.
 *   Bug fixes also generally require unit tests, because the presence of bugs usually indicates insufficient test coverage.
 *   When you contribute a new feature to Cobalt, the maintenance burden is